facelessuser/pyluxa4/docs/src/markdown/cli.md

 {'code': 200, 'error': '', 'path': '/pyluxa4/api/v1.2/command/schedule', 'status': 'success'}
 ```

+If desired, you could include timers in your JSON file.
+They are similar to normal scheduled events accept they contain
+a couple of extra keys.
+This makes it easy to load preset timers.
+They will not show of in `pyluxa4 get schedule`.
+You
+would need to use `pyluxa4 get itmers` to see timers that have not yet expired.

+Timers Must contain:

+- `timer` key is required and must be an integer greater than zero.
+The value represents how many times the timer cycles
+  through the relative times.
+Zero would cycle forever.
+- `times` are treated a little different.
+They can still be a string or a list of strings but each time represents how
+  much time to wait before showing the timer.
+They do not represent a specific time.
+These relative times are in the
+  form `<total hours>:<minutes>`.
+- All other scheduled event arguments follow the same rules as normal events except `days` will be ignored.
+Timers are
+  not sensitive to the actual day, and will ignore any value you give for days.

+Timers may additionally contain:

+- `start` represents a specific time to delay the timer until.
+This is an actual time of the day in the form `H:M` and
+  represents the point by which the timer will start counting from.
+- `end` is a specific time in the form `H:M` which represents when a timer will expire.
+For instance, you could create
+  a continuous timer that will fire up until the `end` time.

 ```
 $ pyluxa4 scheduler --help
 usage: pyluxa4 scheduler [-h] [--schedule SCHEDULE] [--clear] [--cancel]